Starbucks London Fog Tea Latte

 • Earl Grey tea is a blend of black tea and bergamot, an Italian citrus fruit.
 Starbucks uses Teavana Earl Grey which includes lavender buds.

-• If you don’t have Teavana Earl Grey use any Earl Grey and steep with a pinch (1/8 teaspoon at most) of food-grade dried lavender.
+• If you don’t have Teavana Earl Grey use any Earl Grey and steep with a pinch (1/8 teaspoon) of food-grade dried lavender.

 • Steeping tea for too long will make the tea bitter.
 Don’t steep the tea for more than 5 minutes.